An alphabetized glossary of commonly used homeowners insurance terms.

 Renters insurance – “Renters insurance” covers a policyholder’s belongings against perils and also provides for personal liability coverage.

-Replacement cost – The dollar amount needed replace a structure or damaged personal property is the “replacement cost” – depreciation is not considered.
+Replacement cost – The dollar amount needed to replace a structure or damaged personal property is the “replacement cost” – depreciation is not considered.

 Residual market – Some insurers exist to provide coverage for the “residual market” – those in need of insurance who cannot purchase it from traditional companies.